vedikavishwakarma120-cmyk/Indian-Traffic-sign-Classification/README.md

 PIL (Pillow) for image manipulation.

 Journey & Methodology
-Our path to a final model involved several key iterations and failures.
+The path to a final model involved several key iterations and failures.
 A significant personal challenge in this project was the initial hurdle of understanding and implementing CNNs.
 While the theory of convolutional layers, filters, and max pooling was clear on paper, translating it into a working, high-performance Keras model was a major difficulty.

 1. Initial Attempt: Custom CNN (from Scratch)
-Approach: We first built a simple 3-layer Convolutional Neural Network (CNN).
+Approach: I first built a simple 3-layer Convolutional Neural Network (CNN).

 Result: Failure.
 The model failed to learn, with accuracy stuck at ~5%.
 The loss and accuracy graphs were flat, indicating the model was underfitting and was not complex enough to capture the features of 85 different classes.

 2. Second Attempt: Deeper Custom CNN
-Approach: We built a deeper, VGG-style model with more convolutional blocks.
+Approach: Built a deeper, VGG-style model with more convolutional blocks.

 Result: Failure.
 This model also failed, producing the same ~5% accuracy.
 This confirmed that training a model "from scratch" on this dataset is extremely difficult and requires complex architectures and tuning.

 3. Final Solution: Transfer Learning (ResNet50)
 This was the breakthrough.
-Instead of teaching a model to see edges and shapes from scratch, we used a model that already knew how.
+Instead of teaching a model to see edges and shapes from scratch, I used a model that already knew how.

-Approach: We implemented Transfer Learning using the ResNet50 model, which was pre-trained on the massive ImageNet dataset.
+Approach: Implemented Transfer Learning using the ResNet50 model, which was pre-trained on the massive ImageNet dataset.

-Phase 1 (Head Training): We "froze" the pre-trained ResNet layers and added our own "classifier head" (a GlobalAveragePooling2D layer and a Dense layer for 85 classes).
+Phase 1 (Head Training): "froze" the pre-trained ResNet layers and added our own "classifier head" (a GlobalAveragePooling2D layer and a Dense layer for 85 classes).
 We trained only this new head.

-Phase 2 (Fine-Tuning): To improve performance, we "unfroze" the top 20 layers of the ResNet model and continued training with a very small learning rate.
+Phase 2 (Fine-Tuning): To improve performance, "unfroze" the top 20 layers of the ResNet model and continued training with a very small learning rate.
 This allowed the model to fine-tune its pre-trained knowledge specifically for Indian traffic signs.

 Result: Success.
 This two-phase approach dramatically improved performance, achieving a final validation accuracy of 75.57%.